 Guardian of Anishnaabe traditions, renowned story-teller, and author of No Foreign Land and A Wiseman Speaks, Peltier guest-lectured over the years in a number of departments, including English and Psychology.
 He had a loyal following of faculty and students who regularly dropped in to chat and hear his words of wisdom.

 Eligibility: English Language and Literature

-Criteria: Graduate student in the department of English whose area of interest is Aboriginal Literature.
+Criteria: Graduate student in the department of English whose area of interest is Indigenous Literature.